nodejs/node/doc/api/debugger.markdown

 ## Advanced Usage

-The V8 debugger can be enabled and accessed either by starting Node with the `--debug` command-line flag or by signaling an existing Node process with `SIGUSR1`.
+The V8 debugger can be enabled and accessed either by starting io.js with the `--debug` command-line flag or by signaling an existing io.js process with `SIGUSR1`.

-Once a process has been set in debug mode with this it can be connected to with the node debugger.
+Once a process has been set in debug mode with this it can be connected to with the io.js debugger.
 Either connect to the `pid` or the URI to the debugger.
 The syntax is:

-* `node debug -p <pid>` - Connects to the process via the `pid`
+* `iojs debug -p <pid>` - Connects to the process via the `pid`
-* `node debug <URI>` - Connects to the process via the URI such as localhost:5858
+* `iojs debug <URI>` - Connects to the process via the URI such as localhost:5858